vtex-sites/base.store/README.md

 So First, try to use the native `lazy`/`Suspense` alternative.
 But if there is some Server Side Rendered dependency, switch to using the `loadable-components`.

-Finally, for that pages that can use both `lazy` and `loadable`, let's keep the preference to use only `loadable` for the sake of avoiding loading two different things for the same purpose.
+Finally, for that pages that can use both `lazy` and `loadable`, keep the preference to use only `loadable` for the sake of avoiding loading two different things for the same purpose.

 ## Adding third party scripts